Identifying and characterizing superspreaders of low-credibility content on Twitter: Methods

 \subsection{Source-sharing behavior}

-We investigate the typical misinformation-sharing behavior of a top superspreader account relative to their general sharing behavior.
-For a given account, we calculate the ratio $r_m$ of tweets linking to low-credibility sources out of all tweets linking to any source.
+We investigate the typical behavior of a top superspreader account with respect to sharing low-credibility sources, relative to their general source-sharing behavior.
+Specifically, for a given account, we calculate the ratio $r_m = \frac{|\mathcal{T}_i|}{|\mathcal{P}_i|}$, where $|\mathcal{T}_i|$ represents the total count of user $i$'s posts that link to low-credibility sources and $|\mathcal{P}_i|$ is the count of all posts by user $i$ that link to any source during the observed period.
 This also allows us to better understand the proportion $1-r_m$ of non-low-credibility sources that would be lost if the account were removed.
 This type of content may originate from trusted sources and is assumed to be harmless.
-An ideal method would identify users that consistently share high-impact misinformation \textit{and} a minimal proportion of non-low-credibility content.
+An ideal method would identify users that consistently share high-impact untrustworthy content \textit{and} a minimal proportion of harmless content.

 To calculate $r_m$, we first download \textit{all} tweets sent by the identified superspreaders during a three-month period (Jan 1, 2020--April 1, 2020).
 We were able to gather tweets from 123 superspreader accounts that were still active.
 We then extract all links from the metadata of these tweets.
 We expand links that are processed by a link-shortening service (e.g., \url{bit.ly}) prior to being posted on Twitter.
 Sources are obtained by extracting the top-level domains from the links.
 Low-credibility sources are identified by matching domains to the \textit{Iffy+} list described earlier.
-Finally, we calculate the proportion $r_m$ of shared sources that are labeled as low-credibility.
+Finally, we calculate the proportion $r_m$ for all superspreaders.
 The inability to calculate $r_m$ for inactive accounts might introduce bias in this measurement.